“It was difficult for me to believe I could do anything else.”

 From Charity Frontline to Digital Content

-Having taken time off work with burnout, Paul James knew that something had to change.
+Having taken time off work with burnout, Paul knew that something had to change.
 Here, he shares how fascinating conversations with people in a range of careers led him to fulfilling work, far closer to home than he’d expected.

 What work were you doing previously?